Header Image

 Here’s the call out for participants:

-Calling all quantum strategists: on Wednesday, April 19th, the Quantum Strategy Institute is holding its first ever stratethon to celebrate people like you, the quantum strategists who are driving the adoption of quantum computing!
+Calling all quantum strategists: on Friday, April 19th, the Quantum Strategy Institute is holding its second stratethon to celebrate people like you, the quantum strategists who are driving the adoption of quantum computing!

-🌍 We’re looking for up to 5 teams of three to five people to put their skills to the test and create recommendations for how Bright Futures (a fictional, South African automotive company) can bring quantum into its business.
+🌍 We’re looking for up to 5 teams of two to five people to put their skills to the test and create recommendations for how Indigo Strategies (a fictional, Indian consulting company) can bring quantum into its business.

-🌍 You can get a jump start by checking out Bright Futures’ quantum Case Study and Strategy Assessment at: https://lnkd.in/grFSh6RT
+🌍 You can get a jump start by checking out Indigo Strategies’ quantum Case Study and Strategy Assessment at: https://drive.google.com/drive/folders/1X7o52TYtDp8LWKRPq6eTTPsm0s_pMWt2?usp=sharing

 🌍 All backgrounds and skill levels are welcome, you can register your interest here: https://lnkd.in/gGxAXDah